Investigators

 Research Interests:

-MR imaging technique development, functional MRI applications, carotid plaque imaging, normal and abnormal aging, and molecular imaging.
+MR imaging technique development, functional MRI applications, concussion, carotid plaque imaging, normal and abnormal aging, and molecular imaging.

 On-going Imaging Projects: